Alpha-CubeSat/oop-flight-code/README.md

 SFR stands for State Field Registry.
 It contains the mode of each system, all sensor values, and universal flags that should be available to the entire CubeSat.

 ### Control Tasks
 Control tasks are any file that actuates/performs a task based on a value in the SFR.
-For example, the BurnWire control task pulls the burnwire pin high is the SFR value burnwire::on is true.

 ### Monitors
 Monitors simply read input from sensors and update the sensor values in the SFR.